Melbourne Airport Third Runway

 20 November 2017: A McConnell Dowell/Lendlease Joint Venture has been appointed as advisor by Melbourne Airport to progress the approvals process and finalise design work for the runway development.

 23 December 2013: Melbourne Airport’s 2013 Master Plan was approved by the Federal Government, which proposes an east-west runway as the third runway for the airport.

 Melbourne Airport expects to undertake detailed work on the third runway and prepare a Preliminary Draft MDP in 2020.
 This will then be put on exhibition in 2021 with construction to follow in 2021/22

 Approval is required from the Commonwealth Government through a MDP for construction of the new runway.
 The MDP includes detailed planning documents and consider the runway's impact on the community.

 Infrastructure Australia list the project as a near term (1-5 years) Priority Initiative on its Infrastructure Priority List.

-In addition to the third runway, Melbourne Airport foresees the need for a fourth runway, parallel to the existing north-south runway, however this will not be needed until after 2038.
+In addition to the third runway, Melbourne Airport foresees the need for a fourth runway, however this will not be needed until after 2038.